 10. When choosing an inexpensive steak, opt for flank steak rather than skirt steak, which can be tougher.
 Flank steak is thin and cooks quickly.
 They're usually marinated before being grilled.
 Wrap the steak in foil as it comes off the grill and let it stand for 10 minutes.
 Slice it thinly on a diagonal across the grain to sever the tough fibers and make the flavorful steak more tender.

-John McLemore, a southerner through-and-through, was born an entrepreneur and accidentally became a cook.
+John McLemore was born an entrepreneur and accidentally became a cook.
 John and Don, brothers and owners of Masterbuilt, a company that makes cooking products, stumbled upon a secret.
 The brothers often tested their cooking products by making family recipes.
 During this testing they realized they had created a simple method of cooking what most people consider very difficult recipes.
-John decided that this method and his family recipes needed to be shared with the world.
 His twenty BBQ tips are culled from his book, DADGUM, That's Good!
 Kickbutt Recipes for Smoking, Grilling, Frying, Boiling and Steaming